mollybeach/polliwog/README.md

 ## [Subtree of Another Tree](https://leetcode.com/problems/subtree-of-another-tree/) #572

         Pattern Used: DFS
-        Problem: Given the roots of two binary trees root and subRoot, return true if there is a subtree of root with the same structure and node values of subRoot and false otherwise.
+        ❓: Given the roots of two binary trees root & subRoot, return true if there is a subtree of root with the same structure & node values of subRoot & false otherwise.
-        A subtree of a binary tree tree is a tree that consists of a node in tree and all of this node's descendants.
+        A subtree of a binary tree tree is a tree that consists of a node in tree & all of this node's descendants.
 The tree tree could also be considered as a subtree of itself.
-        🥚: #1 Input: root = [3,4,5,1,2], subRoot = [4,1,2] Output: true #2 Input: root = [3,4,5,1,2,null,null,null,null,0], subRoot = [4,1,2] Output: false
+        🐣: 1️⃣ Input: root = [3,4,5,1,2], subRoot = [4,1,2] Output: true 2️⃣ Input: root = [3,4,5,1,2,null,null,null,null,0], subRoot = [4,1,2] Output: false

         🐢 Solution: 🔨 Brute Force ⏰: O(n) 🪐: O(n)
         🐇 Solution: DFS ⏰: O(n) 🪐: O(n)